 Seeing as I’m a (proud) local, I’m frequently contacted and asked about the top things to do in Rotorua.
 Many people are interested after going on other experiences for vacations from providers like Global Basecamps and similar groups.
 Ahead of an influx of visitors over the upcoming holidays, here’s my personal list of Top Things to Do in Rotorua.
-There’s a mix of freebie activities here as well as paid favourites: I’m mindful a visit to this gorgeous town could require a second mortgage, but that doesn’t need to be the case – so I’ve mixed it up.
+There’s a mix of freebie activities here as well as paid favourites: I’m mindful a visit to this gorgeous town could require a second mortgage, but that doesn’t need to be the case – so I’ve mixed it up!

 Lastly, a disclaimer, I haven’t visited all of the local attractions and activities we have on our doorstep so apologies if there’s a Must Do I’ve inadvertently missed off… Isn’t that often the case, we can be a bit ‘rats’ at exploring our own backyard?!
 Feel free to leave a comment with your Top Tips though, help a visitor out.